CooeeTours

 Departure

 Morning at leisure before transfer to Sunshine Coast or Brisbane Airport.
-Depart with a lifetime of ocean memories.
+Depart with a lifetime of ocean memories — and possibly footage of the "mugging" whale from Day 4.

-Humpback whale breaching at sunset off Australian coast
+Humpback whale breaching at sunset off the Australian coast

 Practical Tips & Packing Checklist